 The word “altar” is commonly used to identify a flat surface with a religious function, normally a table or table-like object where ritual items are placed and ceremonies carried out around it, be it a Christian mass or a wiccan circle.
 But as with the issue of faith as a synonym of religion, here too there’s a usage of terminology by default, with little or no considerations regarding its correctness.

-When it comes to Roman polytheism, both ancient and modern, an altar is not the same as what could be called a shrine.
-And no, this isn’t just semantics, because the practical use of the things, and hence their location in religious spaces – is different: an altar is the surface on which the offerings are burned, which is why it was traditionally placed outside the temples, either because divination required it to be so or for the simple reason that you need to ventilate the smoke; a shrine is an area, compartment or surface where you keep the images or symbols of the Gods, which in the ancient world was commonly located inside the temples (Egelhaaf-Gaiser 2011: 206).
+When it comes to Roman polytheism, both ancient and modern, an altar is not the same as a shrine.
+And no, this isn’t just semantics, because the practical use of those things, and hence their location in religious spaces – is different: an altar is the surface on which the offerings are burned, which is why it was traditionally placed outside the temples, either because divination required it or for the simple reason that you need to ventilate the smoke; yet a shrine is an area, compartment or surface where you keep the images or symbols of the Gods, which in the ancient world was commonly located inside the temples (Egelhaaf-Gaiser 2011: 206).

 Simply put, you burn on an altar, you keep in a shrine.
 If you feel unsure about that, look at the etymology of the former, which probably derives from the Latin adolere (to sacrifice, to burn sacrifices), while the latter comes from scrinium, which means a box or chest.